 2. Self-affirmation exercises.
 Self-affirmation exercises are those that affirm real aspects of ourselves we find valuable (as opposed to positive-affirmation exercises that affirm idealized versions of how we wish we could be).
 The exercises are ways of thinking about individual traits we have or characteristics that are specific to relationships, the workplace, or other contexts.

 3. Personal empowerment exercises.
 Personal empowerment is not something we merely feel but something we can demonstrate in our lives.
-In other words, such exercises provide proof that we are not powerless and that we have can an impact.
-Read more about how to enhance personal empowerment here.
+In other words, such exercises provide proof that we are not powerless and that we have can an impact (read How to Attain Personal Empowerment).

-For detailed exercises of all three types (self-compassion, self-affirmation, personal empowerment), as well as other concrete steps you can take to boost your self-esteem and enhance your emotional immune system, check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For detailed exercises of all three types (self-compassion, self-affirmation, personal empowerment), as well as other concrete steps you can take to boost your self-esteem and enhance your emotional immune system, check out my new book, Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Click here to join my mailing list and receive an exclusive gift: How to Recover from Rejection